 With the UAE’s artisanal-coffee culture evolving rapidly, we’re spoilt for choice when it comes to next-level roasteries and the use of premium-quality beans.
-So, the next time you’re craving a caffeine fix, skip your usual daily pitstop at a big-name franchise and, instead, make your way through Savoir Flair’s edit of the most legitimate java joints in the city.
+So, the next time you’re craving a caffeine fix, skip your usual daily pit stop at a big-name franchise, and make your way through Savoir Flair’s edit of the most legitimate java joints in the city instead – in honor of International Coffee Day, of course.

 Claim to fame: This home-based boutique roastery has stood for ethically sourced and organically certified Arabica beans since its start in 2007.